-Abstract of the

 SAWBRIDGEWORTH TOWN ACTION PLAN

-2009 - 2013

 " By the Community : For the Community "

-Published by STAP Steering Group
+Published by the STAP Steering Group Sawbridgeworth January 2010

-STAP Action Plan Abstract v2 100125
+STAP Action Plan v9 091216

 CONTENTS

-INTRODUCTION 3
+INTRODUCTION

 THE TOWN OF SAWBRIDGEWORTH

-OUR SIX BIGGEST CHALLENGES 5
+OUR SIX BIGGEST ISSUES

-TRAFFIC & TRANSPORT ACTION PLAN 6
+TRAFFIC & TRANSPORT ACTION PLAN

-CRIME & DISORDER ACTION PLAN 7
+CRIME & DISORDER ACTION PLAN

-AMENITIES & FACILITIES ACTION PLAN 8
+AMENITIES & FACILITIES ACTION PLAN

-ENVIRONMENT ACTION PLAN 13
+ENVIRONMENT ACTION PLAN

-PEOPLE ACTION PLAN 15
+PEOPLE ACTION PLAN

-PLANNING & HOUSING ACTION PLAN 16
+PLANNING & HOUSING ACTION PLAN

-SPELLBROOK ACTION PLAN 18
+SPELLBROOK ACTION PLAN

-ECONOMIC DEVELOPMENT ACTION PLAN 19
+ECONOMIC DEVELOPMENT ACTION PLAN

+OPINION SURVEY

+KEY CONTACTS

+ACKNOWLEDGEMENTS

 INTRODUCTION

-Sawbridgeworth Town Plan By the Community - For the Community
+Sawbridgeworth Town Action Plan

+By the Community - For the Community
-This is an abstract from the full Town Action Plan.
-Full copies are available at the Town Council Offices in Bell Street or can be seen at the Library.
-Full copies have been sent to participating organisations, the County and District Councils and the actions from the Plan will be discussed annually at the Town's Meeting held each year in the month of May.

-What is a Town Plan
+What is a Town Plan?

 As you may know, we are in the process of putting together a Town Plan.
 You may not however have the first idea what it is all about.
 Town Plans are a Government initiative arising from the 2000 Rural White paper; to date over 3,000 villages have produced one.
 In the impenetrable language of the bureaucrat these are "holistic documents [which] comprise the socio-economic and environmental issues of a community and their proposed remedies.
 In plain English, it is an opportunity for the whole village to influence the way in which Sawbridgeworth develops.

-As we are already discovering, merely preparing the document is bringing together many people from all walks of life, and refreshing the sense of community spirit.
+Merely preparing the document is bringing together many people from all walks of life, and refreshing the sense of community spirit.
 If this is the only benefit of the Parish Plan it must surely still be viewed as a success.
 We hope however that the Plan will achieve much more.

-The Plan is intended to be an evolving document, outlining how we would like to see the village develop over the next ten years.
-It will include an action plan detailing how these developments can be achieved.
-Once finished the Town Plan will be a document of reference for local government, including the Town Council.
+The Plan is intended to be an evolving document, outlining how we would like to see the town develop over the next ten years.
+It includes an action plan detailing how these developments can be achieved.
+Once finished the Town Action Plan will be a document of reference for local government, including the Town Council.

 However this is most certainly not just about roads and houses.
-The plan will cover all aspects of village life ranging from local businesses, provisions for the young and elderly, all the way to street furniture, wildflowers, verges and ponds.
+The plan covers all aspects of town life ranging from local businesses, provisions for the young and elderly, all the way to street furniture, wildflowers, verges and ponds.

-What is going to happen?
+Where have we got to?

-Several questionnaires have been produced over the years and a Community Voice Meeting in 2008 also gathered some views and opinions.
-Working groups from the Community will analyse these and formulate the way forward.
-These will form the basis of the Action Plan and the full report will be ready some time around the end of this year or the beginning of next.
+Several questionnaires have been produced over the years and a Community Voice Meeting in 2009 also gathered some views and opinions.
+Working groups from the Community have analysed these and formulate the way forward.
+These form the basis of the Action.

 Why is It Important?

 This plan is an opportunity for everyone to have a say in the development of all aspects of community life in Sawbridgeworth Some of the ideas for development we can implement ourselves, such as starting up a new club or society that proved popular in the survey.
 Other findings will have an important influence on decisions made by the Town Council and possibly even the District Council.
-It is therefore important that the Town Plan represents the views of as many parishioners as possible~ THE TOWN OF SAWBRIDGEWORTH Sawbridgeworth is a small, mainly residential, town in Hertfordshire on the Essex border, situated between Bishop's Stortford Harlow.
+It is therefore important that the Town Plan represents the views of as many parishioners as possible~